-For persistent (that is, non-floating) services, favor using the \$ {container\inst\uuid} variable in your option/value pairs.
+For persistent (that is, non-floating) services, favor using the \$ {container_inst_uuid} variable in your option/value pairs.
 For persistent services, this variable resolves to a value that's unique to each service instance.
-See Available variables.

 This is especially useful if the volume driver you're using is backed by a shared server.
 By providing a variable that resolves to a unique value, the volume driver can use the resolved variable to create unique directories on the shared server.